aksommerville/egg2/etc/doc/eggdev-http.md

 ### GET /api/webpath

-Returns the path to the standalone HTML of this project, relative to project's root.
+Returns the path to the output web bundle of this project, relative to project's root.
-Typically `/out/MYGAME-web.html`.
+Typically `/out/MYGAME-web.zip`.
 Fails if no suitable target is configured.

 ### GET /api/projname